 Fannie Mae and Freddie Mac to qualify for HARP

-However, this does NOT mean that it is certain that your loan is not a Fannie Mae or Freddie Mac.
+However, this does NOT mean that a certain loan is not a Fannie Mae or Freddie Mac.

-- For example, if you live on 123 Happy Cir and enter your address as “cir” and not “circle”, you may get a different result from one of the two databases.
+- For example, if homeowner live on 123 Happy Cir and enter your address as “cir” and not “circle”, they may get a different result from one of the two databases

 Also, there is talk currently of a new government program that goes further than the HARP program, and addresses loans NOT owned by Fannie Mae and Freddie Mac.

 Homeowners who believe their current mortgage is owned by Fannie or Freddie but you can’t seem to find it on the two sites, here is what we advise you to do at this point:

 - Call 1- 888-709-4555 and you will be advised on your options

 - In most cases, your servicer is NOT the owner

 - This basically means that if borrowers pay Wells Fargo, for example, each month, they are their servicer…not necessarily mean they are not the owner of their loan